cmartinez1997/changeofsupport_regression/README.md

 # changeofsupport_regression
-Creating a framework for a change of support issue for data collected with different temporal resolutions.
+Creating a framework for a change of support issue for data with different temporal resolutions.